 Research suggests that brain chemistry plays a role in anxiety disorders.
 Neurotransmitters like serotonin, dopamine, and GABA help regulate mood and anxiety levels.
 When these chemicals are imbalanced, anxiety symptoms may develop.

-Studies published in Molecular Psychiatry indicate that genetics also contribute, with anxiety disorders running in families.
+Genetics also contributes, with anxiety disorders running in families.
 If you have a close relative with an anxiety disorder, you have a higher likelihood of developing one yourself.

 Environmental Factors